geomatics-io/ObjectListView/docs/features.rst

 An `ObjectListView` can show a "this list is empty" message when there is nothing to show in the list, so that the user knows the control is supposed to be empty.
-You even have a fair
+You can even apply some fairly customizations to the appearance of the message.

 See this recipe: :ref:`recipe-emptymsg`